dailymotion/kinta/README.md

 * Transifex
 * Slack

-# Plug on Snapshots
+# Snapshots

-Install kinta from master:
+You can install the latest build from the master branch with the following command:

 ```
 curl -s 'https://dailymotion.github.io/kinta/install_from_master.sh' |sh